Chin people: Since Burmese independence in 1948

 Following the 2021 Myanmar coup d'état, Chin residents participated in anti-coup protests, and the CNA resumed fighting against the Burmese armed forces.
-Ongoing conflict has displaced 160,000 people – more than one third of Chin State’s population – either internally or across the Indian border.
 Rival Chin insurgent groups, such as the CNA and the Chin Brotherhood, the latter of which is allied with the Arakan Army, have engaged in infighting.
-Many Chins fled to the Indian state of Mizoram following the coup in Myanmar.
-Despite the Indian government's directives, the Mizoram government sheltered over 10,000 Chin refugees, citing ethnic and historical ties.
-Mizoram Chief Minister Zoramthanga stated:
+Thousands of Chin have fled to the Indian state of Mizoram.
+Despite the Indian government's directives, the Mizoram government has sheltered over 10,000 Chin refugees, citing ethnic and historical ties.
+Mizoram Chief Minister Zoramthanga stated to Prime Minister Narendra Modi:

 Myanmar areas bordering Mizoram are inhabited by Chin communities who are ethnically our Mizo brethren...
-Mizoram cannot remain indifferent to their suffering today.
+Mizoram cannot remain indifferent to its suffering today.
 India cannot turn a blind eye to this humanitarian crisis unfolding right in front of us in our own backyard.

-This sentiment was echoed across the state.
-The YMA built refugee camps and coordinated donations of food, clothing, and funds from across Mizoram.
+This sentiment was echoed across Mizoram.
+The YMA built refugee camps and coordinated donations of food, clothing, and funds from across the state.

-Tribes and clans

-The Chin peoples are divided into six main tribes, namely the Asho, Cho (Sho), Khumi (M'ro), Laimi, and Zomi, which can be further distinguished by at least 60 different sub-tribal categories.
-The Chin have adopted clan names based on their ancestral origins; for instance the Sizang have adopted a common clan name, Siyin.'
-Chin politics and society remain largely based on tribal affiliation, which has translated into rivalry or division among different Chin communities.

 Culture

+Clothing

+The Chin people wear wrap-around cloths (niik); women weave bright-patterned textiles with complex patterns using backstrap looms.
+The main colors used for traditional attire vary among Chin communities.
+Red and dark textiles are favored by the Lutuv and Hakha Chin, while the Mindat Chin prefer green and purple.
+Accessories include necklaces, earrings, and bangles.
+Magan Chin women wear large earrings made of beads and calabashes.

+Traditionally, the Chin wear loincloths and men occasionally wear turbans.
+Both garments have two types: one for everyday use and one reserved for special occasions.

 Cuisine

-Chin cuisine is typified by abundant use of vegetables, and meat is typically boiled and served with vegetables.'
-Rice, corn, and millet are common staple foods.'
-The Chin have faced severe famines due to an ecological phenomenon called mautam.'
-The Chin brew a homemade alcohol called zu, which plays a ritual role in Chin culture.
-Alcohol abuse is common among male Chin refugees.
+Chin cuisine is typified by abundant use of vegetables, and meat is typically boiled and served with vegetables.
+Rice, maize, and millet are common staple foods.
+The Chin brew a homemade alcohol made of fermented grain called zu; it plays a ritual role in Chin culture.
 Chin elders also consume nicotine juice called thibur, which is carried in small gourd containers.

-Clothing

-There are several traditional dresses such as Matu, Falam, Tedim, Zo, Tapong, Zotung, Mindat, Daa Yindu (Kanpetlet), Mara, etc. The main colors use for these traditional dresses are red, green and black.
-Accessories such as bracelets, necklaces, hairpins and rings also play a huge role when it comes to traditional clothing as they complete the overall looks of the Chin.
-Chin people do not wear these clothes in daily life.
-They wear these on special occasions like Sundays, weddings, Chin National Day and other important occasions.